 Potential borrowers also previously had to provide their tax returns, and approval was largely based on their cash flow and general financial standing.
 Thanks to the CARES Act, both of these requirements have been waived as well.
 Approval decisions are now primarily based on the applicant’s personal credit score.
-This is expected to dramatically shorten the loan approval process.
+This is expected to shorten the loan approval process dramatically.
 You can even be approved for EIDLs with previous bankruptcies on your record.

 If you apply for an EIDL under $200,000, you can be approved without a personal guarantee.

 Arguably the most noteworthy new provision of EIDLs is the availability of $10,000 emergency cash grants.
 If your application is approved, you can request an advance of up to $10,000 of your borrowing amount that must be distributed within three days.
 If your application is denied, you can still request an advance of up to $10,000.